Green push for autobahn speed limit fails in Bundestag | DW | 17.10.2019

 Germany's parliament, the Bundestag, voted on Thursday against a bill proposed by the Greens that would have introduced a speed limit of 130 kilometers per hour (80 miles per hour) on the nation's highways.

-"You're defending a transport policy from the day before yesterday" said Cem Özdemirm, Green party member and Chair of the Committee on Transport to Andreas Scheuer, CSU minister and prominent anti-speed limit opponent.
+"You're defending a transport policy from the day before yesterday" said Cem Özdemir, Green party member and Chair of the Committee on Transport to Andreas Scheuer, CSU minister and prominent anti-speed limit opponent.

 The proposal from the opposition Greens triggered a heated debate in the country, which is known for its network of speed limit-free motorways.